Executive Summary

 - Limited AI infrastructure expertise (prefer managed services)

-- Global distribution (multi-region without infrastructure)
+- Global distribution (multi-region without physical infrastructure)

 - Short-term projects (3-12 month initiatives)

-- Quality-critical applications (need best-in-class models)
+- Quality-critical applications (need best-in-class frontier models)

 When to Choose On-Premise